philiporange/deploy/README.md

 # Deploy

-A bash script for packaging and deploying projects to with a one-line curl-to-bash command.
+A bash script for packaging and deploying projects with a curl-to-bash command.

 ## Features